Esri/arcgis-maps-sdk-kotlin-samples/add-custom-dynamic-entity-data-source/README.md

 ## How to use the sample

 Run the sample to view the map and the dynamic entity layer displaying the latest observation from the custom data source.
-Tap on a dynamic entity to view its attributes in a callout.
+Tap on a dynamic entity to view its attributes in LogCat.

 ## How it works